 4) You can’t homeschool successfully.

-Friend, you CAN homeschool successfully!
+Dear homeschool mom, you CAN homeschool successfully!
 No matter what circumstances, personality, flaws, or limitations you have, intentional parents who put their trust in the Lord can homeschool with great success.

 I’m not saying everyone MUST homeschool but I think nearly everyone CAN homeschool.
 It’s not easy, but it can bring great joy and satisfaction.
 It takes sacrifice and persistence.
 But it does NOT take perfection.

 And if you are in a situation where you want to homeschool but aren’t seeing a way, do not despair.
 Submit your desires to the Lord in prayer and He will guide you in what’s right for your family.